aiven/devportal/docs/tutorials/talk-to-kafka.rst

 Set up a producer instance to send a message to the cluster
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""
+In Kafka, a producer is any application which generates and sends records to a Kafka cluster.
 The following Python code generates some messages to the "demo-topic" topic using the `Kafka-python` library:

 .. note::